 'Everyday Coaching' to Inspire Innovators in Food Industry

 Food development and manufacturing are recognised as crucial sectors in the global economy.
 This means a sustained demand for graduates to fill vacancies.
-The Bachelor of Food Technology programme (Honours), jointly offered by the Singapore Institute of Technology (SIT) and Massey University, trains students to be innovators and agents of change in the food industry.
+The SIT-Massey University Joint Degree programme in Food Technology trains students to be innovators and agents of change in the food industry.

 Launched in 2016, the programme aims at empowering students with industry know-how through its strong emphasis on food science fundamentals and applied food technology skills.
 Students will learn how to apply scientific and engineering principles, as well as to recognise and create what is needed in the marketplace.
 They will also gain the entrepreneurial skills to bring new ideas to the consumer successfully.

 It was a calling for Associate Professor Lim Bee Gim when she moved from industry to academia to helm the Bachelor of Food Technology programme.
 While the transition could seem daunting to some, this career switch has been a natural process for her.

 A/Prof Lim is no stranger to imparting knowledge and skills.
 She has conducted many training seminars on topics ranging from product mastery to statistical process control during her 20-year stint in F&B giant, Nestlé.
 Thus, the applied learning curriculum that SIT adopts is a good fit for A/Prof Lim who finds fulfilment particularly when her seminars bring about new concepts and ideas that resulted in improved manufacturing performance, reduced quality defects and enhanced team morale.